-Neocate® Syneo® Infant is the first and only hypoallergenic formula that is shown to help balance the gut microbiota of food-allergic infants to be closer to that of healthy, breastfed infants.
-That’s because Neocate Syneo Infant contains both prebiotics and probiotics, specifically designed for allergic infants.
+Neocate® Syneo® Infant is the first and only hypoallergenic formula that is shown to help balance the microbiota of food-allergic infants to be closer to that of healthy, breastfed infants.
+That’s because Neocate Syneo Infant contains both prebiotics and probiotics, designed explicitly for allergic infants.

 A diagram explaining the difference between prebiotics and probiotics: